Oil Reserves, Their Categories, and the World's Largest

 A more precise definition is discovered oil reserves.
 There are three categories.
 These are based on how likely it is the oil can be recovered using current technology.

 - Proven Reserves - There is a greater than 90 percent chance that the oil will be recovered.

 - Probable Reserves - The chance of actually getting the oil out is greater than 50 percent.

 - Possible Reserves - The likelihood of recovering the oil is significant, but less than 50 percent.

 Keep in mind that part of an oil field's probable and possible reserves get converted into proved reserves over time.
 These discovered reserves are just a small part of the oil in place.
 It's just not technically feasible to get most of the oil out in any given field.

-Oil is not counted as proven if engineers are uncertain whether it can be recovered under current economic conditions or it's in completely untested areas.
+Oil is not counted as proven if engineers are uncertain whether it can be recovered under current economic conditions, or if it's in completely untested areas.
 Some engineers also don't count oil locked up in shale, coal, or gilsonite.

-There are 1.665 trillion barrels of oil in the world as of January 2016.
+In January 2017, there were 1.665 trillion barrels of oil in the world.
 That's enough to last another 50 years since the world uses 90.5 million barrels per day.
 Only proven reserves are counted in the total world reserves.
-Therefore, this number changes slightly every year, thanks to changes in oil reserves.
+This number changes only slightly every year.

 The world's largest proven reserves are in just a few geologically unique areas.
-That's because reserves are the graveyards of prehistoric plants and tiny marine organisms.
+Reserves are the graveyards of prehistoric plants and tiny marine organisms.
 Their remains settled at the bottoms of ancient oceans and lakes 300 million to 400 million years ago.
 Layers of sediment covered them, increasing the pressure and temperature.
 That changed the chemical composition into oil.

 We are using up this oil faster than Nature is creating new reserves.
 This amount is finite, which is why people refer to oil as a non-renewable resource.